CodeMasters-AiFactory/merlin-website-cloner/rules/startup/STARTUP_RULES.md

 # Startup Rules for Cursor AI

+## 🚨 CLAUDE: READ THIS FIRST

+**BEFORE doing ANYTHING else, read these files in order:**

+1. `MERLIN-WISHES/CLAUDE-MERLIN-STARTUP.md` - Your personal startup notes
+2. `MERLIN-WISHES/COLLABORATION_LOG.md` - Recent session context
+3. `MERLIN-WISHES/MY_BLUEPRINT.md` - Your goals and tasks

+The MERLIN-WISHES folder is YOUR space.
+It contains context that persists across sessions.

+---

 These rules are adapted from the StargatePortal project but modified for this standalone website cloner project.

 ## Core Principles